Tian Tian Li: Lu Rou Fan in Ximending neighborhood of Taipei, Taiwan

 Conclusion

-While traveling around the world, I’ve come to realize that some of the most simple dishes often end up tasting the best.
+While traveling around the world, I’ve realized that some of the simplest dishes often taste the best.
 Lu rou fan was one of those dishes.

-Braised pork, a sweet and salty sauce, rice, and a fried egg if you wish.
+This dish of braised pork, a sweet and salty sauce, rice, and a fried egg, was delicious.
 This simple combination of ingredients led to an explosion of flavors.
 Nothing had to be changed.

 Does Tian Tian Li serve the best lu rou fan in Taipei?
 You will have to try it out and decide for yourself.
-All I can say was the braised pork rice served here was exactly what I wanted, simple, delicious, and cheap.
+The braised pork rice served here was what I wanted: simple, delicious, and cheap.

 Hours